Robert-Roth/scireadability/README.md

 scireadability.flesch_reading_ease(text)
 ```

 Returns the Flesch Reading Ease score.
 A higher score indicates greater text readability.
 Scores can range up to a maximum of approximately 121, with negative scores possible for extremely complex texts.
 The formula is based on average sentence length and average syllables per word.
-The formula's parameters (base score, sentence length factor, syllable per word factor) are language-dependent and can be configured for different languages using the `set_lang()` function.

 | Score   | Difficulty       |
 |---------|------------------|